Gardoms Edge Christopher Gardom arrived in Baslow in the early 1600s- and gave his name to the Edge that dominates the village.

 Methodist Chapel Methodism arrived in Baslow in the late 1700s.
 This short pamphlet gives the story.

-Retailers over the ages This is a collection of all the shops I have located in the village since about 1840.
+Retailers New.
+This is a collection of all the shops I have located in the village since about 1840.
 Each has a brief description and a small photo.

 Comparison of Baslow & Bubnell.
 In pre Norman times, Baslow and Bubnell may have been much the same size.
 Now they are very different.